Salvatore2003/CS180project5Server/README.md

 This class allows for a file of the users to be written.
 This class also can read that file, so the users are never lost and  can always be recovered.

+Customer
+This class defines the object of a customer with all its attributes using fields.
+Class used mainly in the customerGUI to track purchases and save an arrayList as a file.

+CustomerGUI
+This class runs the interface on the customer side.
+You can access any store, see the data of the store, make a booking, search using a keyword, and access other Customer interfaces as well.

+CustomerPurchaseHistoryGUI
+Class displays the purchase history of the current customer in a JTextArea.
+This is done by accessing the file of the customer.

+CustomerStatistics
+Summarizes the transactions of the customer and displays them.
+Also allows for increasing and decreasing sorts based on alphabetical order.

+SellerGUI
+Class runs the interface for the seller or agency manager.
+Allows adding, editing and deleting agencies.
+You can also access other interfaces for the agency manager through this class.

+editAgencyGUI
+Class runs the interface for editing an agency on the seller side.
+Allows adding, deleting or editing information for a tutor.

+InvalidAgencyName
+Exception if an invalid agency name is entered throughout the code.

+InvalidTutor
+Exception if an invalid tutor name is entered throughout the code.

+SellerPurchaseHistoryGUI
+Class runs the interface to show the seller purchase history from various agencies and various customers.

+SellerStatistics
+Class defines the object for seller statistics and its attributes as a field which is used in the SellerStatisticsGUI.

+SellerStatisticsGUI
+Class runs the interface to show the seller statistics to summarize the purchase history and show the transactions done by the agency manager, each agency and each customer in that agency.

+Tutor
+Class defines the object for Tutor and its attributes.
+It is used in various other classes to read files for agencies and store information in multiple Tutor objects.

 Bryce will submit the project report, code, and presentation